-- 2.1 Bangor University is committed to fostering and promoting an environment in which everyone is treated with dignity and respect, and protected from discrimination, bullying, harassment, and victimisation at work and study.
-This includes sexual misconduct as explained in Appendix 1.
-For the purpose of this policy the words 'unacceptable behaviour' are used throughout to encompass discrimination, bullying, harassment and victimisation. - 2.2 Underpinning our Strategy 2030 is our People and Talent Strategy that sets out our commitment, - "to promote an inclusive environment where everyone feels able to participate and achieve their potential.
-As an organisation we recognise that that while people have things in common with each other, they are also different in many ways.
-Promoting and supporting diversity in the workplace is about valuing everyone as an individual." - 2.3 To achieve this, Bangor University takes a zero-tolerance approach to behaviours of discrimination, bullying, harassment and victimisation (unacceptable behaviour) of any kind. - 2.4 Zero tolerance means that any such allegations will be treated seriously and in a timely manner.
+- 2.3 To achieve this, Bangor University takes a zero-tolerance approach to behaviours of discrimination, bullying, harassment and victimisation (unacceptable behaviour) of any kind. - 2.4 Zero tolerance means that any such allegations will be treated seriously and in a timely manner.
 Anyone found to have behaved unacceptably may be the subject of disciplinary action up to and including dismissal or expulsion. - 2.5 Our zero-tolerance approach applies in all work situations.
 This includes fieldtrips, conferences and social work events.
 It also includes interactions with colleagues or other people connected to the University outside of a work situation, including on social media (this list of examples is not exhaustive). - 2.6 Our zero-tolerance approach applies in all situations of study, this includes all academic related activities and extra-curricular activities, on or off campus, online or in person. - 2.7 All members of the University community have the right to expect professional behaviour from others, and a corresponding responsibility to behave professionally towards others.
 All members of the University community have a personal responsibility for complying with this Policy and Procedure and must comply with and demonstrate active commitment to this Policy.